MakanAKaregar/ESA_CAMEO_WGAST/RPR_processing/README.md

 The required temporal resolution depends strongly on the reflector height.
 For this site, a lower temporal resolution, such as 10 or 15 seconds, would still be sufficient.

 ### 3.Check the azimuth and elevation angle mask

-We can create standalone Fresnel zone visualizations as KML files for use in Google Earth.
-This is often done for pre-site assessment or to visualize signal reflection zones across different azimuths and elevations.
-It gets you a clear map of the footprints and their interaction with surrounding terrain, water surfaces and nearby objects.
+We can create Fresnel zone (reflection zone or footprint) visualizations as KML files.
+This is often done for pre-site assessment (before installing the instruments) or to visualize signal reflection zones across different azimuths and elevations.
+They help you see where the GNSS signals interact with the surrounding terrain, water surfaces, and nearby objects.
 Use either gnssrefl's [<code>refl_zone</code>](https://gnssrefl.readthedocs.io/en/latest/api/gnssrefl.refl_zones_cl.html) command:

 <code>refl_zones cam2 -lat 2.9414362 -lon 9.9053138 -height 22.982 -RH 6 -system all -fr 1 -azlist 0 360 -el_list 5 15</code>